Reviews and Comments

 This link opens in a pop-up window

-Dolen Perkins-Valdez: Take My Hand (2022, Orion Publishing Group, Limited) No rating
+Dolen Perkins-Valdez: Take My Hand (2022, Orion Publishing Group, Limited) 5 stars

 Inspired by true events that rocked the nation, a searing and compassionate new novel about …